Dualities from dualities in 2d $\mathcal{N}=(0,2)$: with one antisymmetric

 The 2d duality can be derived by topologically twisting the 4d confining duality involving an $\SU(2n)$ gauge theory with $2n$ fundamentals, $4$ fundamentals and one antisymmetric derived in \cite{Csaki:1996zb}.
 The twist is done along the 4d non anomalous $R$ symmetry that assigns $R$ charge 0 to the antisymmetric, $(2n-1)$ anti-fundamentals and three fundamentals and $R$ charge 1 to the remaining fundamental and anti-fundamental.
 The confined degrees of freedom are given in (\ref{CSAKIFIELDS}) interacting through the superpotential (\ref{WCSAKI}).
 When we twist this WZ model with the $R$ symmetry assignation discussed above we see that the 4d superfield $\Sigma_1$, in the antisymmetric representation of $\SU(4)$ survives as the 2d chiral field $\Phi_3$ in the anti-fundamental representation of $\SU(3)$, the field 4d superfield $\Sigma_2$ becomes the 2d chiral $\Phi_4$, while the 4d superfield $\Sigma_3$ splits into the 2d chiral $\Phi_1$ and the 2d Fermi $\Psi_1$.
 The other field that survives upon the twist is the 4d superfield $\Sigma_5$ that becomes the 2d chiral $\Phi_2$.
 The other two 4d superfield $\Sigma_4$ and $\Sigma_6$ have $R$ charge 1 and they do not survive in 2d.
 One can also check that the 4d superpotential (\ref{WCSAKI}) becomes the 2d superpotential (\ref{Wguess32nm1}).

 We proceed by checking the anomaly matching of the global symmetries.
-The charges of the field of the electric and in the dual LG theory, including the flipper $\psi_A$ in (\ref{flippedev3}), are
+The charges of the fields in the electric and in the dual LG theory, including the flipper $\psi_A$ in (\ref{flippedev3}), are

 The anomalies of the global symmetries are given by

 and we checked that they match across the dual phases.

 At the level of the elliptic genus the identity that we need to prove is